-The itching and licking that creates hot spots is usually associated with an underlying condition.
-Hot spots are expected to recur if the underlying cause of the itch is not investigated and treated.
+- The itching and licking that creates hot spots is usually associated with an underlying condition, recurrence is common if the cause is not addressed

 Regardless of the underlying cause, the severity of a hot spot primarily depends on its size and how quickly it is growing.
 Some dogs show more distress with a hot spot than others.